Key'mon Winkfield Murrah

 Key'mon Winkfield Murrah (/[ki'mon wɪŋkfiːld məˈrɑ]/; born January 20, 1990) is an American countertenor singer.
-He has performed leading roles with many opera companies and concert venues, including Bavarian State Opera and the Los Angeles Opera.
+He has performed leading roles with many opera companies and concert venues, including Bavarian State Opera, the Metropolitan Opera, and the Los Angeles Opera.

 Education and career

 He was born in 1990 in Louisville, Kentucky.
 After singing in the church choir as a child, at 9 years old, Murrah joined a boys choir of majority black students at the West Louisville Performing Arts Academy performing spirituals, jazz, and classical music across the country.

 He began his classical music studies as a vocal major at the Youth Performing Arts School, a comprehensive magnet high school for the performing arts.
 In 2007 he attended the Kentucky Governor's School for the Arts.
 He received a bachelor's degree in Arts administration at the University of Kentucky.